JodyMurray/p4-plant-blog/README.md

 ![screenshot](media/add_post.png)

 - The Newsletter feature allows you to signup for the site's ongoing newsletter with featured posts about plants.
-- You can submit your email, after clicking the "Newsletter" button on the Navbar, and from the newsleter page you can choose to be redirected to an unsubscribe page to unsubscribe your email from the newsletter.
+- You can submit your email, after clicking the "Newsletter" button on the Navbar, and from the newsletter page you can choose to be redirected to an unsubscribe page to unsubscribe your email from the newsletter.
 - I came across some issues implementing this feature.
 Attempts to use GMAIL failed as they took away this feature just this year, I will include an option to check the results of this feature with a free email service called mailtrap.io.
 - From mailtrap.io it is possible to see the template newsletter is being sent and linking the email used by the user.